So far, we have seen two global methods for printing to the screen:

 }.

-Since the output streams are dynamic variables, someOperation
+Since the output streams are dynamic variables, someOperation will

 see the new values for them: a null stream which ignores all text

-written to it, like /dev/null
+written to it, like /dev/null.

 Stream objects provide several ways of outputting information.
 We have already discussed the four main output functions, but to summarize

-Name | Accepts | Newline? |
+| Name | Accepts | Newline? |

 puts |